keplerlab/fb-bot-framework/README.md

 Template manager is responsible to handle all kinds of `Facebook Messanger Platform` driven templates.
 Many of these templates are already covered in template manager.
 Have a look at the list below.
 Other new templates will integrate over time.

 * Normal text template - Ex :- (Hi)
-* Option list template - Ex :- (Colors : ["Option 1", "Option 2"])
+* Option list template - Ex :- (Colors: ["Option 1", "Option 2"])
-* Receipt template - Ex:- (You order has been confirmed details including any picture and other highligted text)
+* Receipt template - Ex: - (You order has been confirmed details including any picture and other highligted text)
 * Generic template
-* Caraousel template - Ex :- (Burgers : [{name:"Pizza burger",image:'pizza.jpg'},{name:"Cheese burger",image:'cheese.jpg'}])
+* Caraousel template - Ex :- (Burgers: [{name:"Pizza burger",image:'pizza.jpg'},{name:"Cheese burger",image:'cheese.jpg'}])
-* Quick reply template - Ex :- (Colors : ["Red", "Green","Blue"])
+* Quick reply template - Ex :- (Colors: ["Red", "Green","Blue"])

 All you have to call the right template and send the right data in right format.
 Here is preview of template manager file: